UN-GCPDS/radiant-framework/README.md

 ![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/UN-GCPDS/brython-radiant?)
 [![Documentation Status](https://readthedocs.org/projects/radiant/badge/?version=latest)](https://radiant-framework.readthedocs.io/en/latest/?badge=latest)

-Radiant is a [Brython](https://brython.info/) and [PyScript](https://pyscript.net/) framework for the quick development of web apps using _Python_ syntax, so there is no need to care about (if you don’t want) HTML, CSS, or Javascript.
+Radiant is a [Brython](https://brython.info/) and [PyScript](https://pyscript.net/) framework for the quick development of web apps using _Python_ syntax, so there is no need to care about (if you don’t want) HTML, CSS, or JavaScript.
 This is basically a set of scripts that allows the same file run from _Python_ and _Brython_/_PyScript_, when is running under _Python_ a [Tornado](https://www.tornadoweb.org/) server is created and configure the local path for serving static files, at the same time a custom HTML template is configured at runtime to import the same script, this time under _Brython_/_PyScript_.

 ## Instalation